Anxiety disorder: Selective mutism

 Selective mutism (SM) is a disorder in which a person who is normally capable of speech does not speak in specific situations or to specific people.
 Selective mutism usually co-exists with shyness or social anxiety.
-People with selective mutism stay silent even when the consequences of their silence include shame, social ostracism or even punishment.
-Selective mutism affects about 0.8% of people at some point in their life.
+People with selective mutism stay silent even when the consequences of their silence include shame, social ostracism, or even punishment.
+Selective mutism affects about 0.8% of people at some point in their lives.

-Testing for selective mutism is important because doctors must determine if it is an issue associated with the child's hearing, movements associated with the jaw or tongue, and if the child can understand when others are speaking to them.
-Generally, Cognitive behavioral therapy (CBT) is the recommended approach for treating Selective Mutism, but prospective long-term outcome studies are lacking.
+Testing for selective mutism is important because doctors must determine if it is an issue associated with the child's hearing or movements associated with the jaw or tongue and if the child can understand when others are speaking to them.
+Generally, cognitive behavioral therapy (CBT) is the recommended approach for treating selective mutism, but prospective long-term outcome studies are lacking.

 Diagnosis

 The diagnosis of anxiety disorders is made by symptoms, triggers, and a person's personal and family histories.
 There are no objective biomarkers or laboratory tests that can diagnose anxiety.
-It is important for a medical professional to evaluate a person for other medical and mental causes for prolonged anxiety because treatments will vary considerably.
+It is important for a medical professional to evaluate a person for other medical and mental causes of prolonged anxiety because treatments will vary considerably.

 Numerous questionnaires have been developed for clinical use and can be used for an objective scoring system.
-Symptoms may be vary between each subtype of generalized anxiety disorder.
+Symptoms may vary between each sub-type of generalized anxiety disorder.
 Generally, symptoms must be present for at least six months, occur more days than not, and significantly impair a person's ability to function in daily life.
-Symptoms may include: feeling nervous, anxious, or on edge; worrying excessively; difficulty concentrating; restlessness; irritability.
+Symptoms may include: feeling nervous, anxious, or on edge; worrying excessively; difficulty concentrating; restlessness; and irritability.

 Questionnaires developed for clinical use include the State-Trait Anxiety Inventory (STAI), the Generalized Anxiety Disorder 7 (GAD-7), the Beck Anxiety Inventory (BAI), the Zung Self-Rating Anxiety Scale, and the Taylor Manifest Anxiety Scale.
-Other questionnaires combine anxiety and depression measurement, such as the Hamilton Anxiety Rating Scale, the Hospital Anxiety and Depression Scale (HADS), the Patient Health Questionnaire (PHQ), and the Patient-Reported Outcomes Measurement Information System (PROMIS).
+Other questionnaires combine anxiety and depression measurements, such as the Hamilton Anxiety Rating Scale, the Hospital Anxiety and Depression Scale (HADS), the Patient Health Questionnaire (PHQ), and the Patient-Reported Outcomes Measurement Information System (PROMIS).
 Examples of specific anxiety questionnaires include the Liebowitz Social Anxiety Scale (LSAS), the Social Interaction Anxiety Scale (SIAS), the Social Phobia Inventory (SPIN), the Social Phobia Scale (SPS), and the Social Anxiety Questionnaire (SAQ-A30).

+The GAD-7 has a sensitivity of 57-94% and a specificity of 82-88% in the diagnosis of general anxiety disorder.
+All screening questionnaires, if positive, should be followed by clinical interview including assessment of impairment and distress, avoidance behaviors, symptom history and persistence to definitively diagnose an anxiety disorder.
+Some organizations support routinely screening all adults for anxiety disorders, with the US Preventative Services Task Force recommending screening for all adults younger than 65.